GIS Career Tips Anyone Can Benefit From

 Network or volunteer some time at your local URISA chapter.
 Explore what projects people are working on in the GIS community.
 This is a good starting point for getting to know GIS influencers near you.

-The truth is: Sometimes jobs simply don’t come your way.
-That means for some of us, there’s never been a better time to trail blaze to your next GIS job opportunity.
+The truth is that sometimes jobs simply don’t come your way.
+That means for some of us, there’s never been a better time to trailblaze to your next GIS job opportunity.
 Because we all know there aren’t a lot of GIS jobs where you can work from home.
+Less so nowadays though.
 And few people are willing to relocate.

 The GIS job market is imbalanced with gaps that need filling.
 Some states and provinces are in surplus while others are at a loss.
 So the question is: If you had a job offer in another city, would you take it?